 Customization and Elements of Resiliency Surveys

-Blanchard Institute has benefited from a custom Leadership survey from Resiliency Initiatives, which has the unique capacity to modify evaluation questionnaires and develop evaluation protocols that are specific to the context and needs of each organization, service or program, while maintaining full evaluative integrity.
+Blanchard Institute has benefited from a custom Leadership survey, which has the unique capacity to modify evaluation questionnaires and develop evaluation protocols that are specific to the context and needs of each organization, service or program, while maintaining full evaluative integrity.

 Through the process of exploring and identifying client needs and objectives, the questionnaire(s) is developed using the most appropriate combination of the following elements: